Locally unidentifiable subset of quantum states and its resourcefulness in secret password distribution

-\textit{$(3,2)-$unmarkability:} However, Alice and Bob can never be able to locally mark (i.e., distinguish between the orders of) two states from any set of three Bell states.
-This is because, this task tantamounts to distinguishing a state from a set of six {($^3P_2=6$)} $\mathbb{C}^4\otimes\mathbb{C}^4$ maximally entangled states, which is impossible according to Ref. \cite{Hayashi}. \end{proof} The above example already establishes the fact that, the complexity of the LSI task is essentially weaker than that of LSM.
-Nevertheless, LSI provides the ground to demonstrate a hitherto unrevealed stronger form of quantum nonlocality.
-If any set is incapable of accomplishing LSI then that must be an example of stronger nonlocality than local unmarkability.
-Below we provide some examples of sets which shows this strong form of nonlocality, namely, \textit{local unidentifiability}.
+{\textit{$(3,2)-$unmarkability:} However, Alice and Bob can never locally mark (i.e., distinguish between the orders of) two states from any set of three Bell states.
+This is because the task involves locally distinguishing a state from a set of $^3P_2=6$ maximally entangled states (MESs) $\in \mathbb{C}^4\otimes\mathbb{C}^4$, a scenario deemed impossible by Ref. \cite{Hayashi}.
+The reference asserts that perfect LSD of MESs becomes unattainable when the number of states exceeds the local dimension of the shared state.} \end{proof}

+{In Appendix A, we present additional examples of locally identifiable yet unmarkable sets.
+It's worth noting that if a set $\mathcal{S}$ is $(n,m)$-\textit{unidentifiable}, it is inherently $(n,m)$-\textit{unmarkable}, highlighting local subset unidentifiability as a stronger form of nonlocality.
+Here are some examples of locally unidentifiable sets.}

-\begin{theorem} The set of four two-qubit maximally entangled states is (4,2)-unidentifiable. \end{theorem} \begin{proof} If a subset $\mathcal{S}'_i$ containing two states from a set $\mathcal{S}$ of four two-qubit Bell states is shared among two spatially separated agents, Alice and Bob, they will {never} be able to locally distinguish between the $\mathcal{S}'_i$s, {\textit{i.e.}, they will never be able to know the identity of the two given Bell states, let alone their ordering}.
+\begin{theorem} The set of four two-qubit Bell states is (4,2)-unidentifiable. \end{theorem} \begin{proof} If a subset $\mathcal{S}'_i$ containing two states from a set $\mathcal{S}$ of four two-qubit Bell states is shared among two spatially separated agents, Alice and Bob, they will {never} be able to locally distinguish between the $\mathcal{S}'_i$s, {\textit{i.e.}, know the identity of the two given Bell states, let alone their ordering}.
 Following is the detailed proof.